baiyuntao00/dataset/README.md

 # dataset
-This is a 3D reconstruction dataset
+This is a 3D reconstruction dataset.